cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-intrinsic-functions.md

 aliases: /blueprints/spec-intrinsic-functions/
 ---

 Intrinsic functions are functions that can be used within blueprints.
 Depending on the function, evaluation occurs on deployment creation or in runtime.
+During deployment creation, the "runtime only evaluation" flag can be set, which makes all functions be evaluated on-demand in runtime.

 For example, the `get_input` intrinsic function is used to retrieve an input defined within the blueprint.
 Intrinsic functions make blueprints dynamic, enabling the retrieval and setting of data structures in different parts of the blueprint.

 # `get_secret`